-- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidder, provided that such negotiation - (a) Does not allow any preferred bidder a second chance or unfair opportunity; - (b) Is not to the detriment of any other bidder; and - (c) Does not lead to a higher price than the bid submitted. - (2) Minutes of such negotiations must be kept for record purposes.
+- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price than the bid as submitted. - (2) Minutes of such negotiations must be kept for record purposes.